mik1781p/Coupon/README.md

 ##Use
 Is pretty simple to use this module:
-1) Import it in your magento installation
+1) Import and install it in your magento installation
 2) Create a template email starting from the one specified in this repo.
 3) In the configuration panel, go to "Acierno Coupon"
 4) Specify ALL the fields required